kolypto/py-mongosql/README.md

 * `{ $nor: [ {..criteria..}, .. ] }` - none is true
 * `{ $not: { ..criteria.. } }` - negation

+Filter by the relations fields.

+* `{filter: {address.zip: 1234}}` - filter by address relation zip field, but return all adresses if joined with address.

+*!
+Be carefull with multiple such excpressions ({address.zip: 1234}, {adress.house: 12}), it produce not abvious queries.!*

 ### Join Operation

 Allows to eagerly load specific relations by name.